mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/en/Color-to-alpha.png
     :alt: color to alpha dialog box

 This will convert the white color in your line art to alpha i.e. it will make the white transparent leaving only the line art.
-Your line art can be in greyscale color space, this is a unique feature in Krita which allows you to keep a layer in a color-space independent from the image.
+Your line art can be in grayscale color space, this is a unique feature in Krita which allows you to keep a layer in a color-space independent from the image.

 Laying in Flat Colors
 ^^^^^^^^^^^^^^^^^^^^^